jacobcons/personal-site/content/_index.md

 ## <a href="https://github.com/jacobcons/Emote" target="_blank">Emote</a>
 A social network site with a twist: you can only post and comment using exclusively emojis (also includes an AI translator to convert plaintext into emojis)

+## <a href="https://higher-or-lower-steam.jacobcons.com/" target="_blank">higher-or-lower-steam</a>
+A game where you guess between steam games as to which has more concurrent players

 ## <a href="https://github.com/jacobcons/wallpaper-mate" target="_blank">wallpaper-mate</a>
 A CLI tool that fetches wallpapers based on your preferences and sets them as your desktop background